 The Bloemenmarkt is the only floating flower market in the world.
 There are 15 florists and garden shops on houseboats moored between 630 and 600 of the Singel canal between the Koningsplein and the Muntplein, selling all types of flowers and bulbs but especially tulips.
 Before you buy, however, check the customs regulations of your home country – some countries restrict bringing in seeds and bulbs, and your purchases could be confiscated on your return.

 Find out how the flowers get to the floating market by going behind the scenes of the FloraHolland flower auction, the world’s largest trading centre for plants and flowers.
-This market takes place at Aalsmeer, not far from Schipol airport, and is open to the public from 7am to 11am on Mondays, Tuesday, Wednesdays and Fridays, and on Thursdays from 7am to 9am – get there as early as possible to see the action.
+This auction takes place at Aalsmeer, not far from Schipol airport, and is open to the public from 7am to 11am on Mondays, Tuesday, Wednesdays and Fridays, and on Thursdays from 7am to 9am – get there as early as possible to see the action.

 3. Explore the city’s canals